Diaper: Cloth diaper

 Traditionally, cloth diapers consisted of a folded square or rectangle of cloth, fastened with safety pins.
-Today, most cloth diapers are fastened with hook and loop tape (velcro) or snaps.
+Today, most cloth diapers are fastened with hook-and-loop tape (Velcro) or snaps.

-Modern cloth diapers come in a host of shapes, including preformed cloth diapers, all-in-one diapers with waterproof exteriors, fitted diaper with covers and pocket or "stuffable" diapers, which consist of a water-resistant outer shell sewn with an opening for insertion of absorbent material inserts.
+Modern cloth diapers come in a host of shapes, including preformed cloth diapers, all-in-one diapers with waterproof exteriors, fitted diapers with covers, and pocket or "stuffable" diapers, which consist of a water-resistant outer shell with an opening for absorbent inserts.
 Many design features of modern cloth diapers have followed directly from innovations initially developed in disposable diapers, such as the use of the hour glass shape, materials to separate moisture from skin and the use of double gussets, or an inner elastic band for better fit and containment of waste material.
 Several cloth diaper brands use variations of Procter & Gamble's original 1973 patent use of a double gusset in Pampers.

 Compostable diapers

 Compostable diapers can be made from a range of different plant-based materials.
 Dyper makes their compostable diapers from bamboo fibers.